WebWorksCollection/c9core/README.md

     --collab         Whether to enable collab.
     --no-cache       Don't use the cached version of CSS

-Cloud9 will not listen to any IP other than localhost i.e. 127.0.0.1 IF authentication isn't enabled as a security feature.
+Cloud9 will not listen to any IP other than localhost(127.0.0.1) IF authentication isn't enabled, as a security feature.

 Without authentication:

-    root@localhost:~/c9sdk# node server.js -w /var/www/my_web_domain/html/ --port 3131 --listen 0.0.0.0 -a
+    root@localhost:/home/c9sdk# node server.js -w /var/www/my_web_domain/html/ --port 3131 --listen 0.0.0.0 -a
     Starting standalone
     Authentication is required when not running on localhost.
     If you would like to expose this service to other hosts or the Internet